datacite/metadata-reports/overview/overview.md

 ![](figure/unnamed-chunk-10-1.png)

-This is indeed the case (we could calculate the ratio `DataPackage`/`DataFile` per month if there are still question).
+This is indeed the case (we could calculate the ratio `DataPackage`/`DataFile` per month if there are still questions).
 The number of `DataPackages` is growing organically, with an expected peek at the beginning for `DataPackages` that were deposited prior to starting DOIs.

 For the last example we can look at the [Zenodo/Github integration](https://guides.github.com/activities/citable-code/), where users can archive a Github repository in the Zenodo data repository.